BChow5/Assignment1/README.md

 What does this code mean?
 * `sudo`: Allows a user to execute a command as the root user
-* `pacman`: The package manager for Arch Linux
+* `pacman`: The package manager for Arch Linux (Arch Linux, n.d.)
 * `-S`: It stands for synchronize and is used install or update packages from official repositories

 <br>

 ### Create an API Token

 This step will be done on [DigitalOcean](https://www.digitalocean.com/) to create a new API token for your account.
 An API token is a unique identifier used to authenticate and authorize requests to an Application Programming Interface (API).
-It acts as a digital key that allows applications, scripts, or users to interact with an API securely without needing to provide credentials like usernames and passwords directly.
+It acts as a digital key that allows applications, scripts, or users to interact with an API securely without needing to provide credentials like usernames and passwords directly (DigitalOcean, 2024).

 It's important that the API token has both read and write access.
 It needs write access to be able to create your droplet, otherwise it would only be able to gather information.